 The limit for a single payment is set at $3,000.
 Individual authors may be supported up to $3,000 per year in journal payments, in order to make funding available to the greatest number of authors.

 In the case of multiple authors from different institutions, the Dartmouth author’s support will be a prorated portion of the publication fee, which will be set by dividing the fee by the number of authors, and multiplying that by the number of Dartmouth authors.

-Once an author has a manuscript accepted by a qualifying journal and receives a statement or invoice for publication charges, she or he should fill out the application form (web form or the WORD form) , and send the invoice to Barbara DeFelice, Program Director for Scholarly Communication, Copyright and Publishing.
+Once an author has a manuscript accepted by a qualifying journal and receives a statement or invoice for publication charges, she or he should fill out the application form (web form or the WORD form) , and send the invoice to the Scholarly Communication, Copyright, and Publishing Program.
 Payment will be made directly to the journal on the author’s behalf.